bgrsquared/d3-react-squared/README.md

 # Version Updates:
+0.2.4: We replaced Reflux and are using redux now.
+We implemented it so that you shouldn't notice a thing (breaking changes might occur later, as we have added possible functionality)

 0.2.3:
 - Precompiled (babel) single library as direct entry point, to make stuff easier for direct users.